developepper/capsaicin/README.md

 1. Initialize a project in the repo.
 2. Either create a planning epic with `capsaicin plan new` or add tickets manually with `capsaicin ticket add`.
-3. If you started in planning, run `capsaicin plan loop` until the epic reaches `human-gate`, then approve it to materialize tickets.
+3. If you started in planning, run `capsaicin plan loop` until the epic reaches `human-gate`, then approve it to materialize tickets and continue into implementation from the approved epic UI when ready.
 4. Optionally add or inspect ticket dependencies.
 5. Run `capsaicin ticket run` for a specific ticket or let it auto-select the next runnable `ready` ticket.
 6. Run `capsaicin ticket review`.